-What is now Shelburne Hills Farm began in 1867 when Jerome D. Rice, whose family were among the founders of Sudbury, Massachusetts, traveled westward, and settled here in Northwest Missouri.
+What is now Shelburne Hills Farm began seven generations ago in 1867 when Jerome D. Rice traveled westward from Massachusetts and settled right here in Northwest Missouri.

-Today, our family farm is managed by Jerome D. Rice's great-great-grandchildren Dean Rice and Jean Rice Eakin and their families, who together form Shelburne Hills Farm, LLP.
+Today, our family's Missouri Century farm is managed by Jerome D. Rice's great-great-grandchildren Dean Rice and Jean Rice Eakin and their children and grandchildren, who together form Shelburne Hills Farm, LLP.

 We have carefully cultivated our family's cattle herd based on desired traits and genetics to achieve cows that are hardy, adaptive, and quality beef producers.